Guide to credit card travel insurance

 Which credit cards offer travel insurance?

-Card issuers don’t always make benefits like travel insurance obvious, but as this is an included perk, it’s an incentive worth digging through the fine print for next time you’re planning a trip.
+Card issuers don’t always highlight benefits like travel insurance, but if it’s a perk that comes with your credit card, it’s an incentive worth digging through the fine print for next time you’re planning a trip.
 Some of our favorite credit cards offering travel insurance include:

 • Trip cancellation/interruption insurance up to $10,000 per person and $20,000 per trip for your pre-paid, non-refundable travel expenses